List of U.S. states by minimum wage

 US map of hourly minimum wages by state and District of Columbia (D.C.), in US dollars.

-This is a list of the official minimum wage rates of the 50 U.S. states and the federal district of Washington, D.C.
+This is a list of minimum wage rates of the 50 U.S. states and the federal district of Washington, D.C.
 For comparisons to other countries see: List of countries by minimum wage.

 See minimum wage in the United States for much more information, including detailed state-by-state and city-by-city breakdown of the facts and numbers, and more information on US territories.
 Some of the sources list many more exceptions to the main rate in each state (both lower or higher than the statewide rate).
 The main source for the information is the U.S. Department of Labor.

 Table notes

 Tables do not include info on pay for tipped, part-time, overtime, or underage employees.